Skip to main content

 Great leaders inspire

-The idea that businesses that have a clear sense of purpose are more likely to experience rapid growth is now widely accepted.
-Other writers, such as David Hieatt, have expanded on this idea in their works, including his book ‘Do Purpose – Why Brands with a Purpose Do Better and Matter More’, and his interview on The Melting Pot podcast.
+The idea that businesses with a clear sense of purpose are more likely to experience rapid growth is widely accepted.
+Other writers, such as David Hieatt, have expanded on this idea in their works, including his book ‘Do Purpose – Why Brands with a Purpose Do Better and Matter More’ and his interview on Mind Your F**king Business podcast.
 I believe in the significance of purpose in shaping the culture of a business and have observed how it can transform a company.
 I have previously written about how business leaders can identify their core purpose and use it as a guiding force.
-Simon La Fosse, another guest on a podcast I host, founded La Fosse Associates, a recruitment firm with a clear purpose: that treating people well is not only the right thing to do, but it also leads to better business outcomes.
+Simon La Fosse, another guest on a podcast I host, founded La Fosse Associates, a recruitment firm with a clear purpose: treating people well is not only the right thing to do but also leads to better business outcomes.
 In our conversation, Simon discussed the ups and downs of his journey, including the previous year’s loss of half their revenue in the tech sector, where they specialize.
 He also explained why he stepped down as CEO and how he doesn’t consider himself a natural leader.
-Simon is humble and very much a leaders eat last founder.
+Simon is humble and very much a leader eats last founder.

 What’s the thrust of Simon Sinek’s message?